openedx/edx-documentation/en_us/shared/exercises_tools/randomized_content_blocks.rst

-For example, if you have specified in the randomized content block that you want to provide each student with 3 multiple choice problems, you see all the multiple choice problems that exist in the referenced library or libraries.
+For example, if you have specified in the randomized content block that you want to provide each student with 3 multiple choice problems, you see all the multiple choice problems that exist in the referenced library.
 In other words, you see every problem in the library that could potentially be provided to a student.

 #.
 In Studio, navigate to the unit containing the randomized content block that
    references your library.